How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 • Pupae (about 4 days): Transform near the surface

-• Adults (7-10 days): Emerge, mate, and lay more eggs
+• Adults (7 to 10 days): Emerge, mate, and lay more eggs

 Prevention: Your First Line of Defense

-1. Control Moisture (Most Important!)
+1. Control Moisture (Most Important)

-With reusable grow mediums, do not over water the trays.
+With reusable silicone grow mediums, do not over water the trays.
 If the medium is showing signs of being flooded from the bottom tray, you need to water less.

 Practical application for microgreens: